-□ Any development plan for the Lower Hill District should aim to restore the pre-Arena street grid as part of creating a new mixed-use neighborhood that is connected into adjacent Hill District neighborhoods.
+Any development plan for the Lower Hill District should aim to restore the pre-Arena street grid as part of creating a new mixed-use neighborhood that is connected into adjacent Hill District neighborhoods.

-□ Land use and development plans for the Lower Hill will preserve no physical remnant of Civic Arena/Mellon Arena and the resulting displacement of 8,000+ Hill residents and businesses.
+□Land use and development plans for the Lower Hill will preserve no physical remnant of Civic Arena/Mellon Arena and the resulting displacement of 8,000+ Hill residents and businesses.

-New developments in the Lower Hill must include 'right of return' preferences for individuals, families, organizations, and businesses displaced by urban renewal to the greatest extent possible.
-We would be happy to explore a right of return preference New development in the Lower Hill must include space for Hill District
+□New developments in the Lower Hill must include 'right of return' preferences for individuals, families, organizations, and businesses displaced by urban renewal to the greatest extent possible.

-□ New development in the Lower Hill must include space for Hill District businesses and affordable housing to the greatest extent possible.
+□New development in the Lower Hill must include space for Hill District businesses and affordable housing to the greatest extent possible.